 Students must enter the program with a cumulative grade point average (GPA) of 3.0 (on 4.0 scale) or above in undergraduate studies from an accredited college.
-A maximum of 6 graduate level credits from an accredited institution may be transferred at the discretion of the Program Director.
+A maximum of 6 graduate-level credits from an accredited institution may be transferred at the discretion of the Program Director.
 Only courses with a grade of B or better can be accepted for transferred graduate coursework.

-A grade point average of 3.00 or higher must be maintained in the degree program in order for a student to meet graduation requirements.
+The student grade point average of 3.00 or higher must be maintained in the degree program to meet graduation requirements.
 A maximum of 4 years will be granted for completion of the degree.
 Students must have satisfactory completion of the Master Level Exam (comprehensive examination).
-Students may opt to present a thesis project on a subject related to the area of speech and language pathology in substitution of the Master Level Exam.
+Students may opt to present a thesis project on a subject related to speech and language pathology in substitution of the Master Level Exam.
 Graduation candidates cannot have 4 NP's in the comprehensive examination or 2 NP's in advanced clinical practicum of any Master's program.
-In order to successfully complete the written comprehensive exam, students must pass all parts and areas of the exam.
-The number of allowable attempts to successfully complete the exam is four (4).
+To complete the written comprehensive exam, students must pass all parts and areas.
+The number of allowable attempts to complete the exam is four (4).
 Students must obtain a grade of "B" or better in all courses.

-A faculty advisor will be available to help in planning students' academic progress and selecting courses.
+A faculty advisor will help plan students' academic progress and select courses.
 However, it is the students' responsibility to be familiar with their academic requirements and curriculum.